tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Tests for data quality may serve two purposes, Quality Control and Quality Assurance.
 In Quality Control, tests are used to find data that lacks fitness for particular uses and the results are used to improve the quality of the data.
 In Quality Assurance, data are filtered so that only data that are fit for some purpose are used for that purpose.

-The bdqffdq: Framework provides a formal means for filtering records for Quality Assurance (involving only Measures), but informally, data may be thought as being fit for some use if all Validation Tests comprising that Use Case have a Response.result="COMPLIANT", and all non-numeric Measure Tests comprising that Use Case have a Response.result="COMPLETE".
-The BDQ Core Tests include a set of MultiRecord Measures who's purpose is to enable formal filtering (for Quality Assurance) and reporting (for Quality Control) under the bdqffdq: Framework.
+The Framework Ontology (bdqffdq:) provides a formal means for filtering records for Quality Assurance (involving only Measures), but informally, data may be thought as being fit for some use if all Validation Tests comprising that Use Case have a Response.result="COMPLIANT", and all non-numeric Measure Tests comprising that Use Case have a Response.result="COMPLETE".
+The BDQ Core Tests include a set of MultiRecord Measures who's purpose is to enable formal filtering (for Quality Assurance) and reporting (for Quality Control) under the Framework Ontology.

 <!--- Lee's go at changing the TODOs below into paragraphs with edits by Paul. --->

-The bdqffdq: Framework provides a formal statement of Quality Control but the application of Qualtity Control 'in the wild' is more nuanced, and is more complex than simple filtering under Quality Assurance.
+The Framework Ontology provides a formal statement of Quality Control but the application of Qualtity Control 'in the wild' is more nuanced, and is more complex than simple filtering under Quality Assurance.
 The context of Quality Control may affect how Tests and their results are applied to data, information systems, and processes.
   Quality Control is most efficient at the time of data capture where the prevention of incorrect values avoids subsequent far less efficient issue detection and correction.
 Issues such as transposition of values are far easier to detect and correct at the point of recording than during subsequent downstream processing where context may be lost or held on paper records remote from data entry, and errors may be propagated.
 Validation Tests may be though of as framing constraints to impose on data entry interfaces, such as validation of data against a controlled vocabulary being imposed by the presentation of the controlled vocabulary as a pick list in a user interface, or may be implemented as checks on entered data values with immediate feedback for users.